 The flour has 11% protein, which is very good, and 44% dietary fibre content, which is super good.
 More specifically, it was about 36% insoluble fibre, and 8% soluble fibre.
 It also contributes potassium and phosphorus, and lesser contributions of iron, zinc, magnesium.

 We cannot directly compare nutrients from plants with those of animal origin, but the micronutrients present in the pulp are very valuable.
-They might also be different in amount and bioavailability compared to nutrients from animal sources - just compare the differences between plant and dairy protein - but the nutrients from the coffee pulp make a significant contribution to the farmers well-being.
+They might also be different in amount and bioavailability compared to nutrients from animal sources - just compare the differences between plant and dairy protein - but in our opinion, the nutrients from the coffee pulp make a significant contribution to the farmers well-being.
 The fact that they are made from a waste product shows us what a rich source of nutrients we have ignored for so long.

 What was the percentage of coffee flour that obtained the best results in the recipes?